Baird Maintains WillScot Mobile Mini Holdings (WSC) Outperform Recommendation

 See our leaderboard of companies with the largest price target upside.

-The projected annual revenue for WillScot Mobile Mini Holdings is $2,500MM, an increase of 16.68%.
-The projected annual non-GAAP EPS is $1.77.
+The projected annual revenue for WillScot Mobile Mini Holdings is 2,500MM, an increase of 10.77%.
+The projected annual non-GAAP EPS is 1.77.

+There are 927 funds or institutions reporting positions in WillScot Mobile Mini Holdings.
+This is an increase of 68 owner(s) or 7.92% in the last quarter.
+Average portfolio weight of all funds dedicated to WSC is 0.59%, a decrease of 16.78%.
+Total shares owned by institutions decreased in the last three months by 3.74% to 241,115K shares.
+The put/call ratio of WSC is 1.11, indicating a bearish outlook.

 What are Other Shareholders Doing?